pbrandt1/grunt-url-transform/README.md

 # grunt-url-transform

+SUCH NOT READY FOR YOU TO USE.
+VERY BETA.
+WOW.

 > Replaces src="/script.js" with src="https://localhost:4343/script.js" for instance.
 This module was created to deal with google hangout app resource loading.